 - Novus kits ensure dose-dependent exosome detection in a variety of samples.
 No initial exosome purification required.
-The quantification can be both relative and absolute as the assay calibration enables the calculation of the approximate exosome quantity for each sample. - Exosome comprehensive profiling. - Pre-clinical research on non-invasive biomarkers for detection and monitoring of a number of pathological conditions (inflammation, cancer, neurodegeneration, etc).
+The quantification can be both relative and absolute as the assay calibration enables the calculation of the approximate exosome quantity for each sample. - · Exosome comprehensive profiling. - Pre-clinical research on non-invasive biomarkers for detection and monitoring of a number of pathological conditions (inflammation, cancer, neurodegeneration, etc).
 User friendly and suitable for multiple marker analyses. - Up to 100 μl of biological sample can be loaded per well.
-Unfractionated plasma sample can be directly used for capture.
+Concentrated urine samples are recommended prior to capture.